 Campus housing will remain open and students are not being asked to or expected to leave housing at this time.
 The housing team can be accessed during regular hours as posted, in person or by text, phone, and email.

-Services are now provided through alternate delivery formats.
 Most services are available by phone, email, and other digital means.
 Please note: there will not be face-to-face delivery in many areas.
 Please go to our services status page to see each department's service availability.